 Remember, though, that it’s best to keep your wits about you and stick to your budget, even when a little light headed.
 And despite the ‘party now, pay for it later’ mantra of Las Vegas, dp try to behave; you don’t want to be 86’d for playing the prat, after all.

 DRESS WITH EXTREMES IN MIND

 Las Vegas is hot – you’re in the middle of the desert, after all – and you might be doing a bit of walking between venues, so dress accordingly.
 However, indoors the A.C is on full blast, 24/7, so pack a light jacket, too, or you’ll be sweating one minute, shivering the next.
-If the thought of such stifling weather is a little off-putting, check out this casino country list for other options.

 A highlight of Vegas (or hassle, depending on your perspective) is the costumed street performers who line the strip.
 Anything goes here; you’ll see Disney characters rubbing shoulders with Marilyn Monroe lookalikes who in turn are conversing with someone tattooed to look like a tiger.
 This is all part of the over-the-top sense of place here, and you might feel compelled to have a photo taken with them.
 Fine, and fun too, but do remember to show your gratitude with a tip, or things can get a little hairy.

 A dark side exists away from the strip; one of vice, addiction and homelessness.
 Spare a thought for those less fortunate than you, and less able to splash the cash with an abandon so juxtaposed with the living conditions of the city’s homeless community.
 Instead of chasing losses you’ll never catch, why not reserve that one final wager from the bankroll as a charitable donation, and reclaim just a little bit of karma in the process.